Competition Results & Reports 2025

 Harris Chapman: 3 Bronze

-Lucas Johnson: 3 Gold and 1 Silver
+Lucas Johnson: 3 Gold 1 Silver

 In total, there were 64 medals achieved by our swimmers, earning us the Top Club out of six which entered: